pravatbhusal/university-notes/CS 314/Lectures/src/chapter12/README.md

 ### Multiple Recursion Time Complexity Example and Explanation
 We know for 1 recursive call the time and space complexity becomes O(N).
 However, for 2 recursive calls, the time and space complexity becomes 2^N. If there were 3 calls, it's O(3^N), for 4 calls it's O(4^N), and etc.

+Why is this true?
+Because when there's multiple recursive calls each function calls itself N times.

 Let's get an example question:
 ```java
 public int mystery(int x) {